exercism/problem-specifications/exercises/scale-generator/description.md

 starting with the given tonic.
 - For the given tonic, determine if the scale is to be returned with flats or sharps.
-- Return the major scale (i.e. uppercase notes) irrespective of if the given tonic is a major or minor note (i.e. uppercase or lowercase respectively).
+- Return all notes in uppercase letters (except fo the `b` for flats) irrespective of the casing of the given tonic.

 ## Diatonic Scales